 The eight international airport are: Noi Bai, Tan Son Nhat, Cam Ranh, Da Nang, Cat Bi, Can Tho, Phu Quoc and Phu Bai international airports.

 Do I need a visa for Vietnam?

-Travellers from the US or Australia require a tourist visa even for short stays.
+Travelers from the US or Australia require a tourist visa even for short stays.

 Special Situation: Phu Quoc Island

-If you are travelling directly to Phu Quoc Island then you are able to stay there visa-free for up to 30 days.
+If you are traveling directly to Phu Quoc Island then you are able to stay there visa-free for up to 30 days.
 This applies to all countries.
 You will need to show an outbound ticket once in Vietnam.

 What Visa do I need for Vietnam?